“Perhaps,” said the old man… “Perhaps I passed out.”

 The young monk was puzzled.

 “I mean, when the old guard at Nalanda dies, the younger faculty can teach new doctrines and practices.
-When I was your age, Nalanda wouldn’t teach tantra even in theory.
-In a few decades, some of the faculty will practice tantra openly, and stop sneaking out to charnel grounds at midnight like they do now.”
+When I was your age, Nalanda had only just begun to teach tantra, only in theory, only in secret, and only to a handful of special students.
+It was highly controversial, and opposed by most of the faculty.
+In a few decades, some professors will practice tantra openly and on-campus, instead of sneaking out to charnel grounds at midnight like they do now.”

 The young monk was shocked.
-“They practice… they… wait, Venerable Shantarakshita?”
+“They practice… they… wait, Most Venerable Shantarakshita?”

 “I told you when you arrived: he sent you to me because there are things his students should not know—including about him.
 As our own tale continues, you never go back to Nalanda.
 You renounce your monastic vows, and accompany me on my Final Quest.
 Then you head north on your Quest, and then she gives you wisdom empowerment, and the rest.”